TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 :ref:`Flexform <flexforms>`
 ---------------------------

-Flexforms are used to define some options in plugins and content elements.
+`FlexForms`:pn: are used to define some options in plugins and content elements.
-With Flexforms, every content element can be configured differently.
+With `FlexForms`:pn:, every content element can be configured differently.

-Flexform values can be changed while editing content elements in the backend.
+`Flexform`:pn: values can be changed while editing content elements in the backend.

-A schema defining the values that can be changed in the Flexform is specified in the extension which supplies the plugin or content element.
+A schema defining the values that can be changed in the `Flexform`:pn: is specified in the extension which supplies the plugin or content element.